harrislachlan/lifelong_stemcells/README.md

 # lifelong_stemcells

 ## Harris at al. 2021
-The directory [scripts/](scripts/) contains R scripts, the directory [markdown/](markdown/) contains a R Markdown and HTML file corresponding to our publication in Cell Stem Cell [**Coordinated changes in cellular behaviour ensure the lifelong maintenance of the hippocampal stem cell population**](https://www.sciencedirect.com/science/article/pii/S1934590921000035).
+The directory [scripts/](scripts/) contains R scripts, the directory [markdown/](markdown/) contains a R Markdown and HTML file corresponding to our publication [**Coordinated changes in cellular behaviour ensure the lifelong maintenance of the hippocampal stem cell population**](https://www.sciencedirect.com/science/article/pii/S1934590921000035), published in Cell Stem Cell (2021).

 The count matrix can be accessed from the **Gene Expression Omnibus** [GSE159768](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE159768) by downloading the barcodes.tsv.gz, features.tsv.gz, matrix.mtx.gz files.
 Please delete the GSE159768 file prefix before reading into R using Seurat::Read10X function, as in script_01.
 Raw FASTQ files are also available.